wold5/avater-manual/manual_en.md

 - relative paths are converted to absolute
 - both forward/backward slashes are accepted
-- data directory and it's content will be created *when* necessitated by user action.
+- data directory and its content will be created *when* necessitated by user action.

 ## Main menu